Wilmox/portfolio/_content/notes/cant-hurt-me.md

 Anyone who is sound mind and body can sit down and think of twenty things in their life that could have gone differently.
 If you’re one of the few who acknowledge that, want to callous those wounds and strengthen your character, it’s up to you to go back through your past and make peace with yourself by facing those incidents and all of your negative influences and accepting them as weak sports in your own character.

-> Only when you identify and accept your weaknesses will you finally stop running from your past.
+> When you identify and accept your weaknesses will you finally stop running from your past.

-#### Challenge #5: Strategic Visualization
+## Challenge #5: Strategic Visualization

 Rather than focusing on bullshit, you cannot change, imagine visualizing the things you can.
 Choose any obstacle in your way, or set a new goal, and visualize overcoming or achieving it.

 But visualization isn’t simply about daydreaming of some trophy ceremony—real or metaphorical.
 You must also visualize the challenges that are likely to arise and determine how you will attack those problems when they do.
 That way you can be as prepared as possible on the journey.
 Of course, there will be always things you haven’t thought about..
 And that’s okay.

-## IT’S NOT ABOUT A TROPHY
+# It's Not About A Trophy

 _In 2005, Goggins discovered the answer he was seeking through extreme long-distance running, also known as ultra running.
 For Goggins, he simply woke up one morning and began running and continued running for one hundred miles._